webagora/typescript/README.md

 Each of these 50 projects in the freeCodeCamp.org curriculum has its own agile user stories and automated tests.
 These help you build up your project incrementally and ensure you've fulfilled all the user stories before you submit it.

-You can pull in these test suites through [freeCodeCamp's CDN](https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js).
+You can pull in these test suites through.
 This means you can build these projects on websites like CodePen and Replit - or even on your local computer's development environment.

 Once you've earned a certification, you will always have it.
 You will always be able to link to it from your LinkedIn or resume.
 And when your prospective employers or freelance clients click that link, they'll see a verified certification specific to you.